A reflection and examination of human-horse interactions by Laila El Ayadi

-Animals cannot give their consent and we should not be exploiting them by making assumptions about what it is we think they want.
+Non-human animals cannot give their consent and we should not be exploiting them by making assumptions about what it is we think they want.
 We base this off our selfish desires, believing it is acceptable because it’s “normal” and “tradition” but throughout history humans have done things within our own species that were “acceptable” at the time, but we now consider these things inhumane, barbaric and abhorrent.
-One day we will look back on the way we treat animals with shame and remorse.
+One day we will look back on the way we treat non-human animals with shame and remorse.

 Sign a petition to end industrialised exploitation of horses for entertainment in Canberra, or start one in your local area.

 - Holmer, M., Wollanke, B. and Stodtbaeumer, G., 2007.
 X-ray alterations on spinal processes of 295 warmblood horses without clinical findings.
 Pferdeheilkunde, 23(5), pp.507–511.